Health - Telemedicine and E-health - master

 |Application deadline:||1 December|

-The "Health" stream of this Master's program focuses on the implementation and use of telemedicine and e-health systems in complex health organizations.
+The "Health" stream of the Master's program focuses on the implementation and use of telemedicine and e-health systems in complex health organizations.

 Key questions to be explored in the Master's program are:

 - How to create sustainable systems and services?

 - How to spread these systems and services across dispersed health organizations?

 - The interplay between technology and health organizations.

 The first year of the program is concentrated on mandatory courses.
 The Master's Thesis has to be completed by the end of the second year.
 It may be related to research activities of the Telemedicine Research Group or the Norwegian Centre for E-health Research (NSE), as well as other local and international telemedicine environments.
 The Thesis may be completed at the Department or at a research environment in Norway or abroad.

 The "Health" stream of the Master's program offers a maximum of ten study places.